madelynterrill/STAT-256-Final-Project/README.md

     -“NFL_data.csv”

     -“NFL_Function.R”
+2. Open R
-2. Change your directory to wherever you downloaded the files
+3. Change your directory in R to wherever you downloaded the files by pressing under the File Tab in the top left corner
-3. Copy and paste this code in order to import your data: NFL <-read.csv("NFL_data.csv", header=T)
+4. Copy and paste this code in R in order to import your data: NFL <-read.csv("NFL_data.csv", header=T)
-4. Copy and paste this code to upload the function you will use to run the model: source('NFL Function.R')
+5. Copy and paste this code into R to upload the function you will use to run the model: source('NFL_Function.R')
-5. Type in " Winner " in order to display the function
+6. Type in " Winner " in order to display the function
-6. To run the model with your two teams type " Winner("team1name","team2name") " and press enter
+7. To run the model with your two teams type " Winner("team1name","team2name") " and press enter

       -The team names are just the team mascots (refer to the team names in the excel spreadsheet)

-      -Example: If you want the Chicago Bears and the Buffalo Bills, just type in Winner("Bears","Bills")
+      -Example: If you want to see who would win between the Chicago Bears and the Buffalo Bills, just type in Winner("Bears","Bills")
-7. This will output the winning team!
-If you would like to try again, just go back to Step 6
+8. This will output the winning team!
+If you would like to try again, just go back to Step 7